-- 4.14 This SPD reinforces 'Promoting Sustainable Transport' and is also in alignment with paragraph 92, Chapter 8 of the NPPF19, "Promoting Healthy and Safe Communities", details that planning policies and decisions should aim to achieve healthy, inclusive, and safe places which allow for: - a) promote social interaction, including opportunities for meetings between people who might not otherwise come into contact with each other - for example through mixed-use developments, strong neighbourhood centres, street layouts that allow for easy pedestrian and cycle connections within and between neighbourhoods, and active street frontages; - are safe and accessible, so that crime and disorder, and the fear of crime, do not undermine the quality of life or community cohesion - for example through the use of beautiful, well-designed, clear and legible pedestrian and cycle routes, and high quality public space, which encourage the active and continual use of public areas; and - c) enable and support healthy lifestyles, especially where this would address identified local health and well-being needs - for example through the provision of safe and accessible green infrastructure, sports facilities, local shops, access to healthier food, allotments and layouts that encourage walking and cycling. - 4.15 National Planning Practice Guidance (PPG) also provides advice on when Transport Assessments, Transport Statements and Travel Plans are required and what they should contain20.
-This SPD reflects that advice as well as guidance related to Air Quality21. - 4.16 Further to NPPF, the National Model Design Code22 (parts 1 and 2) provides detailed guidance on the production of design codes, guides, and policies to promote successful design including establishing a baseline for how the design of new development should enhance the health and wellbeing of local communities and create safe, inclusive, accessible and active environments; as well as the layout of new development, including infrastructure and street pattern. - 4.17 The National Model Design Code expands on the ten characteristics of good design set out in the National Design Guide23.
-The National Design Guide details the government's priorities and provides a common overarching framework for design.
-One of the ten characteristics is 'Movement', and the
+This SPD reinforces 'Promoting Sustainable Transport' and is also in alignment with paragraph 92, Chapter 8 of the NPPF19, "Promoting Healthy and Safe Communities", details that planning policies and decisions should aim to achieve healthy, inclusive, and safe places which allow for:

+- a. promote social interaction, including opportunities for meetings between people who might not otherwise come into contact with each other for example through mixed-use developments, strong neighbourhood centres, street layouts that allow for easy pedestrian and cycle connections within and between neighbourhoods, and active street frontages; - b. are safe and accessible, so that crime and disorder, and the fear of crime, do not undermine the quality of life or community cohesion for example through the use of beautiful, well-designed, clear and legible pedestrian and cycle routes, and high quality public space, which encourage the active and continual use of public areas; and - c. enable and support healthy lifestyles, especially where this would address identified local health and well-being needs for food, allotments and layouts that encourage walking and cycling. example through the provision of safe and accessible green infrastructure, sports facilities, local shops, access to healthier food, allotments and layouts that encourage walking and cycling.

-19 National Planning Policy Framework (publishing.service.gov.uk)
+- 18. National Planning Policy Framework (publishing.service.gov. uk) - 19.
+National Planning Policy Framework (publishing.service.gov. uk)